 5. Provide Daily Opportunities for Students to Write

 As with all things, writing takes PRACTICE!
 Students need dedicated instructional time to learn the skills and strategies necessary to become effective writers, as well as time to practice what they learn.
-When you think about your daily instructional schedule, make sure you are giving your students ample opportunities to practice their opinion writing through whole group instruction, small groups and/or through independent practice in writing centers.
+When you think about your daily instructional schedule, make sure you are giving your students ample opportunities to practice their opinion writing through whole-group instruction, small groups and/or independent practice in writing centers.

-Opinion Writing Mini-Unit For Kindergarten, First, and Second Grade Students
+Opinion Writing Unit For Kindergarten, First, and Second Grade Students

-Today I’m excited to share with you the details about my Kindergarten Opinion, 1st Grade Opinion, and my 2nd grade Opinion mini-units!
+Today I’m excited to share with you the details about my Kindergarten Opinion, 1st Grade Opinion, and my 2nd grade Opinion Writing units!
 I love them because they have ALL the resources you need to give your students the practice they need to master opinion writing.

-These mini-units were developed with standards-based research specific to each grade.
-You can use them within whole class or small group lessons, or as a literacy center activity where students can practice opinion writing independently!
+These units were developed with standards-based research specific to each grade.
+You can use them within whole class or small group instruction, or as a literacy center activity where students can practice opinion writing independently!

 What’s Included in these Opinion Writing Resources?

-The kindergarten, first grade, and the second grade resources each include information to help you unpack the unit and a mini-lesson you’ll teach to give your students a review of opinion writing.
-You’ll get a list of suggested mentor texts and online resources, printable anchor charts, graphic organizers, seasonal writing prompts, and conversational task cards to help get kids sharing their opinion on different topics.
+The kindergarten, first grade, and the second grade opinion writing resources each include information to help you unpack the unit and a mini-lesson you’ll teach to give your students a review of opinion writing.
+You’ll get a list of suggested mentor texts and online resources, printable anchor charts, graphic organizers, seasonal writing prompts, and conversational task cards to help get kids to share their opinion on different topics.